racielago/portfolio/README.md

 - 🧑‍💻 My professional profile, technical blog, and academic contributions.

 ## ✨ About Me
-I’m **Raciel David Lago**, an Electrical Engineer, AI & IoT Developer, and Professor of Electrical Engineering at the University of Oriente (Cuba).
-My specialization lies in **AI applied to Electrical Engineering and Sustainable Development**.
-My personal brand: *"Shaping the Future with Smart Solutions."*
+“I am an Electrical Engineer and AI researcher from Cuba, specialized in AIoT, Edge AI, and smart energy systems.
+My work combines applied research with real-world engineering to build sustainable, intelligent solutions.

 ---